http-kit/http-kit/README.md

 ### Unified Async/Websocket API

-The with-channel API is not compatible with the RC releases.
+*The with-channel API is not compatible with the RC releases.
 The new one is better and much easier to understand and use.
-The old documentation is here
+The old documentation is [here](http://www.http-kit.org/server_old.html)*

 Unified asynchronous channel interface for HTTP (streaming or long-polling) and WebSocket.

 Channel defines the following contract:

-    open?: Returns true iff channel is open.
+   * `open?`: Returns true iff channel is open.
-    close: Closes the channel.
-Idempotent: returns true if the channel was actually closed, or false if it was already closed. websocket?: Returns true iff channel is a WebSocket. send!: Sends data to client and returns true if the data was successfully written to the output queue, or false if the channel is closed.
+   * `close`: Closes the channel.
+Idempotent: returns true if the channel was actually closed, or false if it was already closed.
+   * `websocket?`: Returns true iff channel is a WebSocket.
+   * `send!`: Sends data to client and returns true if the data was successfully written to the output queue, or false if the channel is closed.
 Normally, checking the returned value is not needed.
 This function returns immediately (does not block).

-    Data is sent directly to the client, NO RING MIDDLEWARE IS APPLIED.
+    *Data is sent directly to the client, NO RING MIDDLEWARE IS APPLIED.*

     Data form: {:headers _ :status _ :body _} or just body.
 Note that :headers and :status will be stripped for WebSockets and for HTTP streaming responses after the first.
-    on-receive: Sets handler (fn [message-string || byte[]) for notification of client WebSocket messages.
+   * `on-receive`: Sets handler (fn [message-string || byte[]) for notification of client WebSocket messages.
 Message ordering is guaranteed by server.
-    on-close: Sets handler (fn [status]) for notification of channel being closed by the server or client.
+   * `on-close`: Sets handler (fn [status]) for notification of channel being closed by the server or client.
 Handler will be invoked at most once.
 Useful for clean-up.
 Status can be `:normal`, `:going-away`, `:protocol-error`, `:unsupported`, `:unknown`, `:server-close`, `:client-close`

 `(defn handler [req]
   (server/with-channel req channel              ; get the channel